 Identify the federal facilities for which targets will be set, consistent with the CWA, and communicate the intent to provide them with targets, the methodology that will be used to develop load estimates and expected reduction levels, and steps for interim reporting in 2015 and 2016 to document progress toward the 2017 targets.
 Outline clear expectations for pollutant load reductions consistent with local area targets.

-Set numeric targets following this Protocol for the 2025 Bay TMDL target goal and the 2017 interim goal.
+Set numeric targets following this Protocol for the 2025 Bay TMDL target goal.
 This will require acquiring land use information from federal facilities.

 Communicate these targets in writing to federal agencies.